EAimTY/tuic/README.md

     -h, --help          Print this help menu
 ```

-The configuration file is in the JSON format:
+The configuration file is in JSON format:

 ```json
 {